RTXteam/RTX/DockerBuild/test-instance-scripts/README.md

 # Can I reuse the instance without having to re-download all the database files?

 Yes, you can!
+What I normally do is to clear out the Docker container and image, and the RTX code repo in the host OS, as follows:
-In a bash shell in the remote instance, run
+In a bash shell in the test instance (e.g., `buildarax.rtx.ai`), run
 ```
 source <(curl -s -L https://raw.githubusercontent.com/RTXteam/RTX/master/DockerBuild/test-instance-scripts/clear-test-instance.sh)
 ```